wtistang/LibertyGettingStarted-Lab/README_ori.md

         wlp/bin/server stop myServer

-### 6.5.11 Customizing Liberty JVM Options
+### 6.4.3.11 Customizing Liberty JVM Options

 As you have seen in the Admin Center, the Liberty value for max heap is quite large which indicates that a limit has not been defined yet.
 This will be done as part of this section by defining Liberty JVM options.

 The generic JVM arguments are used to configure and adjust how the JVM executes.
 Liberty is pre-configured with minimal settings defined.
-Custom generic JVM arguments such as heap settings for a Liberty server can be defined in the **jvm.options** file.
+Custom generic JVM arguments such as heap settings for a Liberty server can be defined in the jvm.options file.

-1. Create a **jvm.options** file with definitions for min and max heap by executing the following command:
+1. Create a jvm.options file with definitions for min and max heap by executing the following command:

         echo '
         -Xms25m